Middlemore railway station

-Middlemore railway station is on the Southern Line and Eastern Line of the Auckland railway network in New Zealand.
+Middlemore railway station is on the South City Line and East West Line of the Auckland railway network in New Zealand.
 The station consists of an island platform and a side platform connected by two pedestrian overbridges.
 Access to the station is via Hospital Road: it is next to Middlemore Hospital.

-Upgrade
+History

+The North Island Main Trunk line through South Auckland was opened on 20 May 1875, as part of the Auckland and Mercer Railway, built by Brogden & Co, who extended it from Penrose.
+Duplication of the tracks was completed in December 1927.

+In 1943, during World War II, construction commenced on a 300-bed hospital in Ōtāhuhu.
+It was built to accommodate sick and injured servicemen from the war in the Pacific and known as the Ōtāhuhu Military Hospital.
+After the war in the Pacific ended it became a civilian hospital, administered by the Auckland Hospital Board.
+The board decided in 1944 that the hospital would be known as Middlemore Hospital, the name of the Thompson family farm close to where the hospital was built, referencing a family member from the 18th Century.

+Middlemore Station opened in July 1947, shortly after the hospital opened.

 In September 2007, Counties Manukau District Health Board, ARTNL and ARTA opened a new railway footbridge and staff walkway at the station.
 The footbridge provides safer access to Middlemore Hospital from the staff carpark.

+As part of the 2007 New Zealand budget it was announced that the station would be electrified.
+By January 2014 wires had been installed.
+In July 2015 electric trains began operating all passenger services.

 In 2023, KiwiRail commenced an upgrade at Middlemore station.
 The station upgrade included building a new third platform to service the third main line.
-The new platform will be located on an island platform.
-The island platform is an extension of the current platform 1.
+As part of the third platform construction, Platform 1 was converted from a side platform into an island platform.
 The upgrade was completed in 2025.

 Services

-Auckland One Rail, on behalf of Auckland Transport, operates suburban services to Britomart, Manukau, and Pukekohe via Middlemore.
-The typical weekday off-peak timetable is:
+Auckland One Rail, on behalf of Auckland Transport, operates East West and South City Line services.